It’s been a while since I blogged about Revitalizing my BBC Micro. In that time, I’ve performed a few upgrades readers might find interesting.

 *ROMS to see the images ready.

-Also check out alternatives for wiring up 64K ROMs or 32K SRAM chips from J.G.
+Check out alternatives for wiring up 64K ROMs or 32K SRAM chips from J.G.
 Harston

 Second processor via a Pi Zero

-Acorn produced a number of expansions for Tube including:
+Acorn produced expansions for the Tube, including:

 - 6502 second processor allowing well-behaved unmodified programs to run faster